doctrine/DoctrineMigrationsBundle/docs/index.rst

                 'App\Migrations': '%kernel.project_dir%/src/Migrations'

+Migrations which are not registered as services, such as the ones shipped by third party bundles in their own ``migrations_paths``, are still loaded from the configured paths.

 If you are not using the default configuration, register your migration classes manually and make sure they are discoverable by the autoloader.
 If autoconfiguration is disabled, tag them manually with the ``doctrine_migrations.migration`` tag: